An angel falls, a warrior rises

 Finally the only other thing that affected the film was the romance side of things, with Hugo the love interest not feeling being likeable enough but his motives never really hit home, this meant that certain scenes didn’t have the emotional impact that the director was going for and sometimes felt a little forced.

-Overall Alita: Battle Angel was well-directed, well acted and was enjoyable from start to finish ride that although has a few issues that you might expect from a film based on Japanese Manga, will hopefully still lead to more films set in this exciting new cinematic universe, as I for one would like to see more of Rosa Salazar as Alita.
+Overall Alita: Battle Angel was well-directed, well acted and was enjoyable from start to finish ride that although has a few issues that you might expect from a film based on Japanese Manga, now begins the waiting game to see if there will be an Alita Battle Angel sequel set in this exciting new cinematic universe, as I for one would like to see more of Rosa Salazar as Alita.